maximbetin/instagram-helper/README.md

   --log-dir LOG_DIR     Directory for log files (default: /home/maxim/instagram-
                         helper)
   --headless            Run the browser in headless mode (no GUI).
-  --open-report         Open the generated report in a web browser.
 ```

 ### Examples